The Popular Technology Quotes About Education and Classrooms

 Contemporary Leaders on AI in Education

-Context: Khan pioneered personalized video learning (2008+).
-Now, Khan Academy pairs AI tutoring with human teachers.
+Context: Khan founded Khan Academy in 2008.
+Khan Academy now pairs AI tutoring with human teachers.
 Khanmigo—the AI tutor—helps students explore concepts, but teachers guide learning design.

 Why it matters: The symbiosis matters.
 AI is exceptionally good at patience, answering "why?"
 50 times, personalizing pacing.
 Humans are good at inspiration, motivation, and judgment calls on what matters.